adrianfrisch/rc_microtank/README.md

 Arduino Code for the RC controlled Microtank
 <a href="https://drive.google.com/uc?export=view&id=13jPakLTa89Bc7pzKFUDFo72GJchOpb2N"><img src="https://drive.google.com/uc?export=view&id=13jPakLTa89Bc7pzKFUDFo72GJchOpb2N" style="width: 480px; max-width: 100%; height: auto" title="Click for the larger version." /></a>

+The image shows an early version of the microtank.
+The battery has been swapped to a 2S LiPo in the meantime.

 ## Remark
 This is work in progress.
 I currently assembling the hardware.
 Code will follow progress on the hardware.